 The dissertation exam committee should be drawn from the student's mentoring committee.
 To reiterate, all committee members of the candidacy exam committee should have "P" faculty status with the Graduate School.
 For "M" faculty status to be a non-voting member of the dissertation committee, the student and mentor must request approval by the Graduate Studies Committee.
-Any exceptions outside of "P" and "M" faculty, e.g., professors from outside of OSU, the student and mentor must request approval by the Graduate School for an official exemption.
+Any exceptions outside of "P" and "M" faculty, e.g., professors from outside of OSU, the student and mentor must request approval by the Program Director(s), who will request the Graduate School for an official exemption.